 Questions?
 We're here for you.

-Some hospice patients become restless and even agitated (upset, tense) during a serious illness.
+Some people become restless and agitated (upset, tense) during a serious illness or near the end of life.
 Learn what to look for and how to help.

-Restlessness and agitation may become more intense in the last days of life, which may cause you to:
+Restlessness and agitation may become more intense in the last days of life, which may cause a person to:

-Treat your loved one with respect and patience.
+Treat your restless or agitated loved one with respect and patience.

 Talk in a calm voice.
-When giving care, softly explain what you are doing.
+When giving care or touching them, softly explain what you are doing.

 Help them change positions (such as sitting to lying down).